 Are the Staff qualified?

-All of our Nursery staff are qualified in childcare, the qualifications can be seen below.
+All of our Nursery staff are qualified in childcare, from level 2 up to Degree level.

 We are committed to the continuous development of our Staff who attend professional development training programmes, conducted by West Sussex County Council, as well as those carried out within the Nursery in order to keep up to date with current regulations.